ambaradan/docsmarker/docs/rocksmarker/mappings.md

 : **Select buffer**: `<leader>bp`

 : Allows selection of buffers when pressing ++space+"b"+"p"++ in normal mode.
-Upon typing this key, the buffer type logo is replaced by a character highlighted in red in the bufferline, and typing the corresponding letter brings the focus to the corresponding buffer.
+Upon pressing these keys, this replaces the buffer type logo with a character highlighted in red in the bufferline, and pressing the corresponding letter key brings the focus to the corresponding buffer.

 : **Close selected buffer**: `<leader>bc`

-: Allows you to close an open buffer when you press ++space+"b"+"c"++ in normal mode.
-As with selection, the buffer logo is replaced and when the corresponding character is typed, the buffer is closed.
+: You can close an open buffer when you press ++space+"b"+"c"++ in normal mode.
+As with selection, this replaces the buffer logo and when you press the corresponding character, you close the buffer.

 : **Cycles to next buffer**: `<TAB>`

-: Switches to the next buffer when the ++tab++ key is pressed in normal mode.
+: Switches to the next buffer when the pressing ++tab++ key in normal mode.

 : **Cycles to previous buffer**: `<S-TAB>`

-: Switches to the previous buffer when ++shift+tab++ is pressed in normal mode.
+: Switches to the previous buffer when pressing ++shift+tab++ in normal mode.

-These mappings allow you to manage buffers in Neovim quickly and efficiently, without having to use the standard Neovim commands.
+These mappings allow for the quick and efficient management of buffers in Neovim, without having to use the standard Neovim commands.
 For example, you can move to the next or previous buffer without having to type `:bnext` or `:bprevious`.

 ### Search and preview